-Assam: Himanta reviews Emergency Landing Facility ahead of inauguration by PM
+Assam: Himanta reviews emergency landing facility ahead of inauguration by PM

-Guwahati, Feb 12 (PTI) Assam Chief Minister Himanta Biswa Sarma on Thursday reviewed the Emergency Landing Facility (ELF), scheduled to be inaugurated by Prime Minister Narendra Modi on February 14, at Moran in Dibrugarh district.
+Guwahati, Feb 13 (PTI) Assam Chief Minister Himanta Biswa Sarma has reviewed an emergency landing facility (ELF), scheduled to be inaugurated by Prime Minister Narendra Modi on February 14, at Moran in Dibrugarh district.

 Sarma reviewed a stretch of National Highway-37, a part of the ELF, and interacted with Indian Air Force personnel along with senior officials of the state government.

-''All preparations are complete for @IAF_MCC’s historic landing and take-off demonstration scheduled on 14 February in presence of Hon’ble Prime Minister Shri @narendramodi,'' Sarma posted on X.
+''All preparations are complete for @IAF_MCC's historic landing and take-off demonstration scheduled on 14 February in presence of Hon'ble Prime Minister Shri @narendramodi,'' Sarma posted on X on Thursday.

 He also expressed hope that the event will inspire students to join the air force and serve the nation.

-The IAF had also conducted a rehearsal of the air show earlier in the day.
+The IAF had also conducted a rehearsal of the air show on Thursday.

 ''People of Assam are in awe!
 The @IAF_MCC landing and taking off exercise from the Emergency Landing Facility on the Moran highway is nothing but phenomenal,'' the CM said.